 Fragrant Roasted Pumpkin, Sweet Potato & Quinoa Salad

-Dietary info: wheat & gluten free, fructose friendly, low FODMAP, soy free.
-Contains nuts (almonds) & lactose (omit feta for dairy free).
+Dietary info: gluten free & grain free, fructose friendly, low FODMAP, soy free.
+Contains nuts (almonds) & dairy (omit feta for dairy free/vegan option).

 - 3 large handfuls baby spinach